mlrun/mlrun/docs/change-log/index.md

 | Dask `with_requests`                 | `with_scheduler_requests` / `with_worker_requests`    |

-### Deprecated REST APIs, removed from v1.3.0 code
+### REST APIs deprecated and removed from v1.3.0 code

 - `pod_status header` from response to `get_log` REST API
 - `client-spec` from response to health API